-In the case of normal soundings, the station-to-station standard deviation is 1.56 ppb.
-Caltech shows the largest number of co-locations for land measurements.
-All stations show a residual bias of less than 7.5 ppb, except for Rikubetsu which has a remaining bias of over 10 ppb.
-For sunglint mode, the correlation with TCCON is very high (R=0.9).
+In the case of land soundings, the station-to-station standard deviation is 2.77 ppb.
+Caltech/Edwards shows the largest number of co-locations for land measurements.
+All stations show a residual bias of less than 7.5 ppb, except for Rikubetsu and Eureka which has a remaining bias of ~10 ppb.
+For sunglint mode, the correlation with TCCON is very high (R=0.92).